gitops-tools/image-updater/README.md

 A Kubernetes `Deployment` is provided in [./deploy/deployment.yaml](./deploy/deployment.yaml).

 The service is not dependent on being executed within a Kubernetes cluster.

+## Choosing a hook parser

+By default, this accepts hooks from Docker hub but the deployment can easily be changed to support Quay.io.

 ## Exposing the Handler